rotki/rotki/docs/api.rst

        - For ``"redeem"`` events this is the cToken.
        - For ``"borrow"`` and ``"repay"`` events this is the borrowed asset
        - For ``"liquidation"`` events this is the asset paid by the liquidator.
+       - For ``"comp"`` events this the COMP token.
-   :resjsonarr string value: The value of the asset for the event.
+   :resjsonarr object value: The value of the asset for the event.
 The rate is the asset/USD rate at the events's timestamp.
    :resjsonarr string to_asset: [Optional] The target asset involved in the event.
        - For ``"mint"`` events this is the cToken.
        - For ``"redeem"`` events this is the underlying asset.
        - For ``"borrow"`` and ``"repay"`` this is missing.
        - For ``"liquidation"`` events this is asset lost to the liquidator.
-   :resjsonarr string to_value: [Optional] The value of the ``to_asset`` for the event.
+   :resjsonarr object to_value: [Optional] The value of the ``to_asset`` for the event.
 The rate is the asset/USD rate at the events's timestamp.
+   :resjsonarr object realized_pnl: [Optional].
+Realized profit/loss at this event if any.
+       - For ``"redeem"`` events this can be the realized profit from compound interest at this event.
+       - For ``"repay"`` events this can be the realized loss from compound debt up to this point.
+       - For ``"liquidation"`` events this is the loss from liquidation in the liquidation asset.
+       - For ``"comp"`` events this is the gain in COMP.

    :resjsonarr int tx_hash: The transaction hash of the event.
    :resjsonarr int log_index: The log index of the event.
    :resjson object interest_profit: A mapping of addresses to mappings of totals assets earned from lending over a given period